 - Median Home Cost: $300,000

-Located between Forest Park and the Willamette River is Linnton.
+Located between Forest Park and the Willamette River is Linnton, one of the best neighborhoods in Portland for families.
 Crime rates in Linnton are 60% lower than the Portland average, which is a contributing factor to the large number of families with children who live here.
 Parents can choose among great schools like Skyline Elementary School or Jacob Wismer Elementary School.

 - Sunderland: crime is 55% higher than the Portland average